Adult Mosquito Control Information

 This decision making process is described in our Mosquito-borne Virus Strategic Response Plan which is based on State guidelines and peer reviewed research.

-The Vector Control Program uses an integrated vector management approach.
+The Vector Control Program uses an integrated vector managment approach.
 Adult mosquito treatments are always accompanied by efforts to find and control sources of mosquito breeding in the neighborhood and to educate the public about mosquito prevention.
 You can learn more about how the Vector Control Program controls young mosquitoes in standing water here

 Questions?